adamtache/bitcoin-rabbit-hole/collections/_posts/2018-06-23-state-of-cryptocurrencies-summer-2018/2018-06-23-state-of-cryptocurrencies-summer-2018.md

 date: 2018-06-23
 categories: [Bitcoin, Altcoins]
 author: Adam Tache
-introduction: This article will provide a comprehensive overview of the current state of the cryptocurrency ecosystem as of Summer 2018.
+excerpt: Provides a comprehensive overview of the current state of the cryptocurrency ecosystem as of Summer 2018.
 ---
-This article will provide a comprehensive overview of the current state of the cryptocurrencyecosystem as of Summer 2018.
+This article will provide a comprehensive overview of the current state of the cryptocurrency ecosystem as of Summer 2018.

 This includes high-level introductions and discussions on top current and upcoming projects: Bitcoin, Bitcoin Cash, Chia, Decred, smart contract platforms